-We have a very accurate method to measure your child’s inside leg at the bottom of this page, which involves a book, a tape measure, a wall and a child https://www.thelittlebikecompany.co.uk/size-guide/
+We have an accurate method to measure your child’s inside leg in the video at the bottom of this page, which involves a book, a tape measure, a wall and a child.
+You will also find it on our Size Guide page. https://www.thelittlebikecompany.co.uk/size-guide/

-In the pursuit of precision, please don’t measure their trouser legs and don’t do it free hand with a tape measure (unless you happen to be a tailor!).
+Remember, measurements need to be as accurate as possible to identify the correct bike size.
+Please don’t measure their trouser legs and don’t do it free hand with a tape measure (unless you happen to be a tailor!).

 How long will the bike last in terms of fit?

-A tricky question and difficult to answer with any degree of accuracy, as it depends upon how quickly your child grows.
-As a general rule, children tend to outgrow smaller bikes more quickly than the larger bikes, as the larger bikes tend to accommodate more growth in the rider.
-See our guide below for our best guesstimate, based on experience.
+A tricky question and difficult to answer as it depends upon how quickly your child grows.
+As a general rule, children tend to outgrow smaller bikes more quickly than larger bikes, as larger bikes tend to accommodate more growth in the rider.
+Based on our experience, we’ve developed the chart below.